seoProductions/Sand-Demo/README.md

 While building this project, I both learned and tested many skills including
 - Project Design
+   - This project had to be drawn out and well thought about before execution!

-- Memory manegment (Dynamic Memory)
+- Memory manegment
-- How to Debug effectivley.
-Especially SEG FAULTS
+   - I dont want to eat up my computers memory!

+- Dynamic memory allocation
+   - Every particle on screen is allocated onto the Heap
+   - Used smart pointers for saftey

+- Debugging with memory issues
+   - Segmentation Faults!

-- Naming Conventions
+- Naming things!
+I am working on this one!

 - Polymorphism and Inheritance
+   - My particle system is built entirely from OOP
+   - Working with olc::PixelGameEngine derived classes and methods

 - Shell Scripting on linux
-- How compilation and linking works in c++
+   - Automated compiling system using bash scripting

--  Version controll using git
+- Basics of version controll using git
+   - Learning to use git thru terminal will come in handy!

 Here is a birds eye view of the project and its structure.
 Included is a UML Diagram